 - Knowledge that the document was fraudulent;

-- Intent that the document be given the same legal effect as a valid document; and
+- Intent that the document was going to be given the same legal effect as a valid document; and

-- Intent to cause physical injury, financial injury, mental anguish or emotional distress.
+- Intent by the filer to cause physical injury, financial injury, mental anguish, or emotional distress to them.

 However, one additional element is required to prove a fraudulent mechanic’s, contractor’s, or materialman’s lien.
 The individual filing the lien must also be found to be intentionally trying to defraud the person they’ve filed a lien against.
 This last element was introduced to protect those claimants who, through an error (typographical, clerical, or some other explainable mistake), unintentionally submit an inaccurate lien affidavit for filing without a specific intent to defraud.
 However, actual case law on this specific element varies, so it’s always best to work hand-in-hand with an experienced construction attorney should you wind up in this scenario.